barsdeveloper/tree-ds/DEBUG.md

 ```

 As we can see some nodes are hidden (...).
-We can control the number of nodes to print and other settings by setting some defines.
+We can control the number of nodes to print and other settings by means of defines.
 The following options can be used:
 ```c++
 #define MD_PRINT_TREE_MAX_NODES 10
 #define MD_PRINT_TREE_INDENTATION 4